gafusion/neural/readme.md

 EPED1 input format
 ------------------
-The `neuped_eped1` script will automatically make the conversion from the EPED1 input file format to the NEUPED file format.
+The `eped1nn_eped1` script will automatically make the conversion from the EPED1 input file format to the EPED1NN file format.

-    neuped_epde1 EPED1_D3D eped1_input_file
+    eped1nn_epde1 EPED1_D3D eped1_input_file

 raw outputs format
 --------------
-Upon run the `output.dat` and `output.std` files will be generated in the current working directory with the NEUPED prediction and its standard deviation.
+Upon run the `output.dat` and `output.std` files will be generated in the current working directory with the EPED1NN prediction and its standard deviation.
 Both files have format:

     N1